 Any of the following will be great solutions:

 FiiO E10K.
 A great budget option under $100 that powers my 300 Ohm HD600’s with relative ease.
 Compact, lightweight, durable, and fairly powerful considering how cheap it is.
 Learn more:FiiO E10K Review!

 Audioquest Dragonfly Red.
 My personal favorite due to it’s extreme portability and convenience.
 A step up from the E10K.
 This is going to make all of your headphones sound noticeably better.
 Perfect solution for the DT770, as you can take it anywhere, or just plug it right into your laptop.
 Learn more:Audioquest Dragonfly Red Review!

 JDS Labs Objective 2 or Atom.
 Either of these is my go-to desktop solutions as they provide a ton of power into all Impedance loads and have a super low output impedance.
 What is Output Impedance?
 This basically means they will deliver the same voltage into any load and will be very consistent in powering various headphone Impedance ratings.
 The sound is super neutral, clean, and detailed.
 It will improve upon Soundstage a bit as well!

 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated 🙂

-I wouldn’t really worry too much about amps outside of these 3.
+I wouldn’t really worry too much about amps outside of the ones listed above.
 They will be more than enough for both models, should you decide to purchase an amp for the 80 Ohm version.

 As alluded to before, the 250 Ohm is going to do better in critical listening situations.
 It will fare better with stuff like Jazz and Classical as it’s extremely open and airy sounding.
 They also tend to do very well for Gaming.
 In fact, the 770 is one of my favorite options for Gaming because it sounds so open even despite being a closed back.